May 12, 2026

 Valid for 3 years · Non-renewable

-The SPSTI demonstrates operational proficiency in assessment procedures and tools, and defines monitoring indicators in accordance with AFNOR Spec 2217.
+The SPSTI demonstrates operational proficiency in assessment procedures and tools.

 Level 3